Palace: Mexico

-The capital of Mexico, Mexico City, is traditionally nicknamed the "City of Palaces"; a nickname usually attributed to Alexander von Humboldt after he visited the city in the late 18th century and early 19th century, but originally coined by Charles Latrobe, an English traveller who visited Mexico City in 1834 and "got the feeling of living a dream".
+The capital of Mexico, Mexico City, is traditionally nicknamed the "City of Palaces"; a nickname usually attributed to Alexander von Humboldt after he visited the city in the late 18th century and early 19th century, but initially coined by Charles Latrobe, an English traveler who visited Mexico City in 1834 and "got the feeling of living a dream".

 In Central Mexico, the Aztec emperors built many palaces in the capital of their empire, Tenochtitlan (modern-day Mexico City), some of which may still be seen.
-On observing the great city Hernán Cortés wrote, "There are, in all districts of this great city, many temples or palaces,...
-They are all very beautiful buildings.
-Amongst these temples there is one, the principal one, whose great size and magnificence no human tongue could describe,...
-All round inside this wall there are very elegant quarters with very large rooms and corridors.
-There are as many as forty towers, all of which are so high that in the case of the largest there are fifty steps leading up to the main part of it and the most important of these towers is higher than that of the cathedral of Seville..."
+On observing the great city Hernán Cortés wrote, "There are, in all districts of this great city, many temples or palaces...
+They are all magnificent buildings.
+Amongst these temples is one, the principal one, whose great size and magnificence no human tongue could describe,...
+All around this wall are exquisite quarters with huge rooms and corridors.
+There are as many as forty towers, all of which are so high that in the case of the largest, there are fifty steps leading up to the main part of it, and the most important of these towers is higher than that of the cathedral of Seville..."

-In the Yucatan, a well-preserved Mayan palace with a unique four storey observation tower stands at the Palenque site, from where Pakal reigned over the city-state.
+In the Yucatan, a well-preserved Mayan palace with a unique four-storey observation tower stands at the Palenque site, from where Pakal reigned over the city-state.

 The National Palace, or Palacio Nacional, located in Mexico City's main square, the Plaza de la Constitución (El Zócalo), first built in 1563, is in the heart of the Mexican capital.
-In 1821, the palace was given its current name and the executive, legislative, and judicial branches of government were housed in the palace; the latter two branches would eventually reside elsewhere.
+In 1821, the palace was given its current name, and the executive, legislative, and judicial branches of government were housed in the palace; the latter two branches would eventually reside elsewhere.
 During the Second Mexican Empire, its name was changed, for a time, to the Imperial Palace.
-The National Palace continues to be the official seat of the executive authority, though it is no longer the official residence of the President.
+The National Palace continues to be the official seat of the executive authority, though it is no longer the president's official residence.

-Also in Mexico City is the Castillo de Chapultepec, or Chapultepec Castle, located in the middle of Chapultepec Park which currently houses the Mexican National Museum of History.
+Also in Mexico City is the Castillo de Chapultepec, or Chapultepec Castle, located in the middle of Chapultepec Park, which currently houses the Mexican National Museum of History.
 It is the only castle, or palace, in North America that was occupied by sovereigns – Emperor Maximilian I of Mexico, a member of the House of Habsburg and his consort, Empress Carlota of Mexico, daughter of Leopold I of Belgium.
 The palace features many objets d'art ranging from gifts of Napoleon III to paintings by Franz Xaver Winterhalter and Mexican painter Santiago Rebull.